 City of Aiken Recycling Collection

-- Keep at least 3 feet of clearance between your container and any other item(bags, limbs, bulky items, mailboxes, cable boxes, or vehicles) including the green garbage container.
+- Keep at least 3 feet of clearance between your roll cart and any other item(s) including additional roll carts.

 The City of Aiken now offers electronics recycling.
 These items are picked up for a $25 service fee on the day of your regular pickup.
 Please call 803-642-7613 to schedule the pickup of any of these items.